thanos-io/thanos/docs/components/store.md

                                  Number of goroutines to use when syncing blocks from object storage.
       --min-time=0000-01-01T00:00:00Z
                                  Start of time range limit to serve.
+Thanos Store serves only blocks, which have start time greater than this value.
 Option can be a constant time in RFC3339 format or time duration relative to current time, such as -1.5d or 2h45m.
 Valid duration units are ms, s, m, h, d, w, y.
       --max-time=9999-12-31T23:59:59Z
                                  End of time range limit to serve.
+Thanos Store serves only blocks, which have start time is less than this value.
 Option can be a constant time in RFC3339 format or time duration relative to current time, such as -1.5d or 2h45m.
 Valid duration units are ms, s, m, h, d, w, y.

 ```